sumoclassic/electronero/README.i18n.md

-Electronero daemon internationalization
+ElectroneroPulse daemon internationalization
 ==================================

 The Electronero command line tools can be translated in various languages.
 If you wish to contribute and need help/support, contact Interchained on telegram https://t.me/interchained

-In order to use the same translation workflow as the [Electronero Core GUI](https://github.com/electronero/electronero), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [ElectroneroPulse Core GUI](https://github.com/electronero-pulse/electronero-pulse), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators